 You’re absolutely confident that your app is worth paying for?

-If this is the case, you can rely on the oldest app monetization strategy on this list – paid apps.
+If this is the case, you can rely on one of the oldest app monetization strategies – paid apps.
 They are also known as premium apps and pay-to-download apps.

 Here’s the gist of it.